inchiresolver/inchiresolver/docs/protocol.rst

 The endpoint resource of the InChI Resolver API provides access to all endpoint resources known by this InChI resolver instance.
-Each endpoint resource provides an URI (pattern) which, in combination with the parent entrypoint resource, specifies an URL path pointing to a web resources making data available indexed by InChI.
-The type of URI (pattern) can be stated using the "category" attribute which can take the values 'schema', 'uritemplate', and 'documentation'.
-If 'schema' is specified as value, the endpoint refers to a schema file (e.g. XSD).
-If 'uritemplate' is set as category the uri attribute provides a URL template according to RFC6570 which allows the description of a range of URIs through variable expansion.
-If 'documentation' is set for attribute 'category', the URL path points to some kind of human-readable documentation (e.g. html or pdf file).
-The exact types of accepted header media types, content media types, or the schema files how a request has to look like and what kind of schema an endpoint uses for its response can be specified with the endpoint resource attributes  'acceptHeaderMediaTypes',  'contentMediaTypes', 'requestSchemaEndpoint' or 'responseSchemaEndpoint'.
-Attribute 'requestMethods' lists all HTTP verbs (GET, POST, etc.) an endpoint accepts.
+Each endpoint resource provides an URI (pattern) which, in combination with the parent `entrypoint resource`_, specifies an URL path pointing to a web resources making data available indexed by InChI.
+The type of URI (pattern) can be stated using the "category" attribute which can take the values *schema*, *uritemplate*, and *documentation*.
+If *schema* is specified as value, the endpoint refers to a schema file (e.g. XSD).
+If *uritemplate* is set as category the uri attribute provides a URL template according to RFC6570 which allows the description of a range of URIs through variable expansion.
+If *documentation* is set for attribute *category*, the URL path points to some kind of human-readable documentation (e.g. html or pdf file).
+The exact types of accepted header media types, content media types, or the schema files how a request has to look like and what kind of schema an endpoint uses for its response can be specified with the endpoint resource attributes  *acceptHeaderMediaTypes*,  *contentMediaTypes*, *requestSchemaEndpoint* or *responseSchemaEndpoint*.
+Attribute *requestMethods* lists all HTTP verbs (GET, POST, etc.) the corresponding endpoint will accept.

 **Example**: `PubChem Demonstration InChI Resolver [Endpoint instance object https://pubchem.inchi-resolver.org/endpoints/51369fbe-1933-5450-8a5e-0ca5b9924204] <https://pubchem.inchi-resolver.org/endpoints/51369fbe-1933-5450-8a5e-0ca5b9924204>`_